Did You Suffer Side Effects of Tylenol?

 Tylenol Side Effect Studies

 In addition to Tylenol, acetaminophen can be found in more than 600 prescription and over-the-counter medications, and the pain reliever has generated more than $1 billion a year for McNeil Laboratories and its parent company, Johnson & Johnson.
-This is in spite of the potential connection studies have drawn between: 1.
-Tylenol use and an increased risk of liver damage and liver failure requiring a transplant, and 2. the risk of autism spectrum disorder or attention-deficit/hyperactivity disorder from Tylenol use in pregnancy.
-According to allegations raised in the ongoing Tylenol litigation, plaintiffs who have suffered side effects potentially caused by acetaminophen accuse Johnson & Johnson and other manufacturers/retailers of the following:
+This is despite the potential connection studies have drawn between the risk of autism spectrum disorder or attention-deficit/hyperactivity disorder from Tylenol use in pregnancy.
+According to allegations raised in the growing Tylenol litigation, plaintiffs who have suffered side effects potentially caused by acetaminophen accuse Johnson & Johnson and other manufacturers/retailers of the following:

 - Manufacturing a defective medication and selling it to consumers

-- Failing to provide adequate warnings about the alleged risk of liver failure and autism/ADHD from Tylenol use
+- Failing to provide adequate warnings about the alleged risk of autism/ADHD from Tylenol use

 - Allowing consumers to believe for years that Tylenol was safe for regular use, including during pregnancy

-- Knowing about the potential for Tylenol to cause liver damage and autism/ADHD side effects, but withholding this crucial information from the public
+- Knowing about the potential for Tylenol to cause and autism/ADHD side effects, but withholding this crucial information from the public

 Non Tylenol Lawsuit Drug Topics